Tata Motors to raise USD 1 bn in passenger EV biz from TPG Rise Climate | Business

 - India

-Homegrown auto major Tata Motors on Tuesday said it will raise USD 1 billion (Rs 7,500 crore) in its passenger electric vehicle business at a valuation of up to USD 9.1 billion from TPG Rise Climate.
+Homegrown auto major Tata Motors on Tuesday said it will raise USD 1 billion (Rs 7,500 crore) in its passenger electric vehicle business from TPG Rise Climate at a valuation of up to USD 9.1 billion.

+Tata Motors Ltd (TML) and TPG Rise Climate, the dedicated climate investing strategy of private investment firm TPG, have entered into a binding agreement in this regard.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)